opentripplanner/OpenTripPlanner/docs/Migrating-Configuration.md

 this means there are properties in your configuration that are unknown to OTP and therefore likely to be a configuration error, perhaps because the schema was changed.
-In such a case you should consult the [feature](Configuration.md#otp-features), [router](RouterConfiguration.md) or [build configuration documentation](BuildConfiguration.md) to find out what he new schema looks like.
+In such a case you should consult the [feature](Configuration.md#otp-features), [router](RouterConfiguration.md) or [build configuration documentation](BuildConfiguration.md) to find out what the new schema looks like.

 ### Aborting on invalid configuration